Plain English Breakdown

 What This Bill Does

-- Defines 'Triple Bottom Line Justice' (TBLJ) as the integration of evidence-based practice, rule of law, and meaningful community engagement to address health, environmental, and economic challenges faced by children, families, and communities.
+- Defines 'Triple Bottom Line Justice' as using evidence-based practice, the rule of law, and community engagement to solve health, environmental, and economic problems for children, families, and communities.

-- Requires the Commissioner of Public Health to convene a working group including experts from various fields to discuss and plan a B2H demonstration program.
+- Requires the Commissioner of Public Health to start a working group to discuss a demonstration program based on these ideas.

 Who It Names or Affects